unccd/Prais4-reporting-manual/SO5.md

 ### 5.4.4.
 Challenges

-In the case where Parties compile the “Technology transfer” column with “Yes” in the Excel spreadsheets for SO5-1, SO-2 and/or SO5-3, and also compile separately the SO5-4 Excel spreadsheet, Parties should pay attention to avoiding double counting or double reporting of projects and investments.
-As long as projects are indicated with “Yes” in the relevant columns in the SO5-1, SO-2 and/or SO5-3 spreadsheets these will be included automatically in the SO5-4 spreadsheet.
+In the case where Parties compile the “Technology transfer” column with “Yes” in the Excel spreadsheets for SO5-1, SO-2 and/or SO5-3, and also compile separately the SO5-4 Excel spreadsheet, Parties should pay attention to report again the relevant projects in the SO5-1 to SO5-3 tables in the new Excel spreadsheet dedicated to SO5-4, as aggregates will be updated on the basis of the newly uploaded file.

 ## 5.5.
 SO5-5 – Future support for activities related to the implementation of the Convention